 Sex Addiction or Love Addiction can best be defined as an all consuming and destructive preoccupation with sexual activity or romantic intrigue.
-That activity might be masturbation, pornography, going to sex cinemas and shows, visiting prostitutes, sleeping with strangers, having multiple affairs, cyber sex or even sexual offending behaviour.
+That activity might be masturbation, pornography, going to sex cinemas and shows, visiting sex workers, sleeping with strangers, having multiple affairs, cyber sex or even sexual offending behaviour.
 Neither the type of activity, nor the frequency defines an addict, but the relentless preoccupation with pursuing sex in spite of the damaging consequences.
 Sexual addiction takes time, energy and money.
 As a result, many addicts find that after a while, their work, health, relationships, family and social lives are being compromised, if not devastated.

 The prevalence of sexual addiction is almost impossible to measure because of the shame, guilt and secrecy that surrounds the condition but rough estimates suggest that between 6 and 20% of the UK population are affected.
 If you think you may be one of them then you may find answering the questions on the Am I an Addict? page helpful.